-This is a special case when it is to be tested in general whether the frequency distribution of the variables has arisen by chance or not.
+This is a special case when you want to test whether the frequency distribution of the variables is random or not.
 In this case, the probability of occurrence is set to 50%.

-The binomial test can therefore be used to check whether the frequency distribution of a sample matches that of the population or not.
+The binomial test can therefore be used to test whether or not the frequency distribution of a sample is the same as that of the population.

 The binomial test checks whether the frequency distribution of a variable with two values/categories in the sample corresponds to the distribution in the population.

 The hypothesis of the binomial test results in the one-tailed case to

 - Null hypothesis: The frequency distribution of the sample corresponds to that of the population.

 - Alternative hypothesis: The frequency distribution of the sample does not correspond to that of the population.

 Thus, the non-directional hypothesis only tests whether there is a difference or not, but not in which direction this difference goes.